 Despite the divorce, and regardless of who is the primary custodian of the children, both parties are financially responsible for the care and maintenance of their children.
 The person who pays the child support is usually the parent with whom the children do not reside on a daily basis.
 The determination of who pays child support and how much is based on a formula determined by the Uniform Maryland Child Support Guidelines.
+An experienced child support lawyer can help you navigate the unique financial dynamics of your family whether you live in Owings Mills or anywhere else in Maryland.

 The formula uses both parties’ combined adjusted actual income, the cost of health insurance, work related daycare costs, alimony paid or received by either party, as well as several other expenses that may be applicable in each individual case.
 Those figures are factored into the general formula, and the child support amount owed by each parent for the care of their children is thereby determined.